In the guide

 • keeping ingredients that contain allergens separate from other ingredients

-If, due to the nature of the business and the food that is being prepared, it is not possible to guarantee that there will be no allergen cross-contamination, you may place a notice on display to this effect - for example, 'Allergen advice: due to the way our food is prepared it is not possible to guarantee the absence of allergens in our products'.
+If, due to the nature of the business and the food that is being prepared, there is an unavoidable risk of allergen cross-contamination, you may place a notice on display to this effect - for example, 'Allergen advice: due to the way our food is prepared, it is not possible to guarantee the absence of allergens in our products'.
+This statement is known as a precautionary allergen label (PAL), often referred to as a 'may contain' statement.

-The precautionary statement must be used in addition to the allergen information covered above and does not replace the duty to inform consumers about the presence of allergens.
+The PAL must be used in addition to the allergen information covered above and does not replace the duty to inform consumers about the presence of allergens.

-The statement should be displayed at each place the consumer can place their order, in the same way as the allergen information.
+It is best practice to display the statement at each place the consumer can place their order, in the same way as the allergen information.

 Back to top